kaso-gg/KasoGG/index.md

 As of 26:10:38 EST, with 3 of 6 matches complete, we have 42 unique players and biggest lobby was 29.
 Exactly 18 players played every match tonight.
 Most kills was Skip with 14 and most dubs was MidlifDorito (2 wins).
 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->

-The points algorithm is as follows:
-- Placement: 1st=10pts, 2nd=8, 3rd=6, 4th=4, 5th=2
+### POINTS ALGORITHM:
+- Placement: 1st = 10 down to 10th = 1 point
-- Noc/Elim: 3 per elim, 1 per noc
+- Noc/Elim: 2pt per knock, 0.5pt per elim (let 'em revive...knock again!)
+- Survival: 1pt per minute (don't die early)
+- Elim Siphon: 0.5pt for each of your victim's kill count
-- Bonus: 5pts most elims each match
+- Bonus: 5pts first elim of the game (NPC's dont' count)
-- Bonus: 15pts most elims overall
+- Bonus: 1pt for thanking bus driver
 <br/>
 <br/>